HEZR0N/LLM_blogs/README.md

 ### Grounded 3D scene understanding
 The agent LEO needs to understand its relationship to its environment and define that relationship in natural language.
 In other words, LEO needs to ground the 3D world with natural language.
 However, compared to 2D data, the amount of 3D data that exists is extremely limited, and so little exploration has been to utilize LLMs to ground the 3D scene.
 Some works use a combination of 2D images to simulate 3D data and other works use actual 3D point cloud data.
 LEO uses a combination of 2D and 3D data.
 ### 3D data prompting from LLMs
+Current works curate 3D instruction-following data either manually with bounding boxes and dense captions or LVLMs.
+In contrast, LEO uses scene-graph-based prompting and refinement methods to prompt and correct the data.
 ## Models and Tokenization
 ![image](https://github.com/HEZR0N/LLM_blogs/assets/99786488/148abe01-271d-4df4-bff8-50e4ddd361c1)